 Do I have to pre-register, or can I just show up and pay?

-You can just show up and pay, but we would prefer that you pre-register and pay ahead of the campout.
-After registration closes, sites and RV spaces (if there are any left) are first come-first served.
+You can just show up and pay, but we would prefer that you pre-register and pay ahead of the campout, especially if you plan to RV camp.
+We can almost guarantee there will be NO RV sites available for you to just drive in and pay for upon arrival.
 Registering through the website and paying early gives you a better chance of getting the site/spot that you want, and it gives us a better idea of the number of attendees for party planning purposes.
 Plus, once you have your site, you can let all your friends know, and they can plan to camp near you!

 What kind of park services are available?

-The RV sites provide water, 30A power, and a 20A household outlet (Site #1 also has 50A service for larger RV’s and septic).
-There is a sewer dump station inside the campground, as well as restroom and shower facilities for tent camping.
+The RV sites provide a water faucet, 30A RV power, and a 20A household outlet (Site #1 also has 50A service for larger RV’s and sewer).
+There is a sewage dump station inside the campground across from the restroom and shower facilities.
+Additional water faucets are located near the fire ring at the pavilion, and near the baseball field.